 One of my passions is understanding the links and evolution processes that support microorganism and plant interactions.
 By studying algal photosynthesis, I aim to expand my knowledge of one of the key components of plant and microorganism interactions.

 So far I have found York a charming city, and I expect it will be an unforgettable experience for me working here.

 Gary Yates Postdoc

 I graduated from the University of Glasgow in 2013 after studying Genetics.
 I then went on to a 4 year PhD at Durham University where I specialised in protein modification in plants.
 By the time my PhD was ending I was aspiring to join a lab with an ultramodern multi-discipline approach to research working on a fundamental biological process.

-I was always fascinated by the different ways photosynthetic organisms converted light and CO2 into energy and how curiously diverse the mechanisms were between species, despite the obvious similarities.
-After reading more and more about the Mackinder lab projects I was becoming captivated with the prospect of working in this field, especially within such an innovative lab.
-Therefore I was elated to been given the opportunity and I did not hesitate to join the lab in January 2018.
+I was always fascinated by the different ways photosynthetic organisms converted light and CO2 into energy and how curiously diverse the mechanisms are between species.
+After reading more and more about the Mackinder lab projects I became captivated with the prospect of working in this field.

-We are focused on identifying and characterising known and novel components of the Carbon Concentrating Mechanisms (CCM) within Chlamydomonas with the aim of creating a dynamic interactome of the CCM specialist organelle – the pyrenoid.
+My work focuses on identifying and characterising known and novel components of the Carbon Concentrating Mechanisms (CCM) within Chlamydomonas with the aim of creating a dynamic interactome of the algal pyrenoid.
 This research is geared towards the goal of enhancing photosynthesis in crop plants by reconstitution of the CCM components in higher plants.